$20 Down Payment Car Insurance: What It Means and How to Get It

 STATE-SPECIFIC FACTORS THAT AFFECT DOWN PAYMENTS

-• No-Fault States: Michigan, Florida, New York and similar states need higher deposits for mandatory PIP coverage.
+• No-Fault States: Michigan, Florida, New York and other no-fault states require higher deposits because mandatory personal injury protection (PIP) coverage raises the base premium.

-• Credit-Based Pricing Limits: California, Hawaii, Massachusetts and Michigan ban credit scoring, which helps poor-credit drivers get lower deposits.
+• Credit-Based Pricing Limits: California, Hawaii, Massachusetts and Michigan ban credit scoring for insurance pricing, which gives poor-credit drivers the same first payment as good-credit drivers.

 Low-Down-Payment Car Insurance: FAQ